 Mrs. Susan Short started with the Church Extension Fund in July 2004.
 Prior to that time, Susan worked in the Tax and Internal Audit Departments of two large insurance agencies in Springfield, Illinois.
 She holds a Bachelor of Science with a major in accounting from University of Illinois Springfield and is a Certified Public Accountant and a Certified Internal Auditor.
 Susan is a member of Good Shepherd Lutheran Church, Sherman, Illinois.

-- Community President, Town and Country Bank, Jacksonville, Illinois.
+- Community Senior Lender, Town and Country Bank, Jacksonville, Illinois.

 - Member of Salem Lutheran Church, Jacksonville.